anjisnu07/cracknet/README.md

 # CrackNet
-An optimized TFLite network for detecting cracks in concrete structures.
+A drone based optimized TFLite network for detecting cracks in concrete structures.

 ## Results